[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: Introduction

 Based on {\oureng}, we implement {\ourkv} on top of RocksDB, a widely used industrial LSM-tree storage engine, and evaluate its performance against state-of-the-art compaction policies, including Leveling~\cite{leveldb}, Tiering~\cite{lakshman2010cassandra}, LazyLeveling~\cite{dostoevsky2018}, Ruskey~\cite{ruskey}, and Moose~\cite{moose}.
 Results show that {\ourkv} achieves high update performance comparable to update-optimized designs while also maintains top-tier read performance compared to read-optimized designs under static workloads.
 It also adapts rapidly to workload shifts, within 20 million operations and without exhibiting significant latency spikes.
-Overall, {\ourkv} outperforms RocksDB, the most adaptive among the baselines, by up to nearly 3$\times$ under evolving workloads.
-We further compare {\ourkv} with several industrial-grade databases, including Pebble~\cite{cockroachdb}, RocksDB~\cite{rocksdb}, Cassandra~\cite{lakshman2010cassandra}, and WiredTiger~\cite{wiredtiger}. {\ourkv} delivers over 10$\times$ speedup compared to Cassandra and WiredTiger, and performs 3$\times$ better than Pebble.
+Overall, {\ourkv} outperforms RocksDB, the most adaptive among the baselines. { Across the two evaluated workloads, {\ourkv} delivers an average performance improvement of 2.17× to 2.92× compared to Tiering and LazyLeveling, and 2.00× and 1.41× relative to 1‑Leveling, which serves as the strongest baseline in our experiments. } We further compare {\ourkv} with several industrial-grade databases, including Pebble~\cite{cockroachdb}, RocksDB~\cite{rocksdb}, Cassandra~\cite{lakshman2010cassandra}, and WiredTiger~\cite{wiredtiger}. {\ourkv} delivers over 10$\times$ speedup compared to Cassandra and WiredTiger, and performs 3$\times$ better than Pebble.

 {\bf Contributions.} In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We identify the limitations of existing compaction policies under dynamic workloads and propose a new compaction engine {\oureng} that dynamically selects the most effective compaction and write stall threshold to adaptively balance read and write performance. \item We design a score-based model that efficiently estimates the benefit of each compaction and stall threshold pair, providing a near-optimal solution to the underlying NP-hard decision problem. \item We implement {\ourkv} on top of RocksDB and demonstrate its effectiveness through extensive evaluations against several state-of-the-art compaction strategies and industrial databases. \end{itemize}